Forehead (Brow) Lift

 • When using hair dryer, never set temperature on “hot”, as you may not have feeling in operated area.

-• Hair bleach or permanent can be applied after complete healing, usually 3-4 weeks.
+• Hair bleach can be applied after complete healing, usually 3-4 weeks.

 • Facial makeup can be applied to cover up bruising 3 days after surgery, but not on the incisions.